WinMerge Alternative

 plus everything it doesn't

-DirectCompare is free, portable, and gives you 3-way merge, Git integration, and N-way comparison — features WinMerge users have been asking for for years.
+DirectCompare is portable and gives you N-way comparison, Git integration, archive support, FTP/SFTP, image comparison, CSV/Excel, and more — features WinMerge users have been asking for for years.
+Free Basic tier available.

 WinMerge vs DirectCompare